What Should I Do? R-22 Refrigerant Phase Out

 How will this impact my older unit and its future repairs?

 While you may not feel any impact for years to come, as your older unit requires maintenance and repairs, you will notice an increase in the cost to fix your system.
 The main impact for future repairs of older HVAC systems is that the cost of R-22 is expected to skyrocket over the coming months and years, making your repairs much more expensive.
-Eventually, a replacement of the HVAC system may actually be more cost-effective than repairing it.
+Eventually, a replacement of your air conditioning system may actually be more cost-effective than repairing it.

 What are the advantages of replacing the unit?